ethanmjansen/ethanmjansen.github.io/_posts/2019-11-21-first_project.md

 image: /img/martin-ceralde-xceMsVvxcd4-unsplash.jpg
 ---

-I will be going over my data wrangling and story telling abilities by sharing my Google Colab notebook and Medium Blog post.
+I will be going over my data wrangling and story telling abilities by sharing my Google Colab Notebook and Medium Blog post.
 My research question is: Did the economic recession in The United States effect suicide rates in America?
 And if so, who was the most effected by it?

 ### Links